brownjm1968/brownjm1968.github.io/index.md

-<span style="color:blue">I hope to be releasing programs on nuclear phenomena soon!</span>
+<span style="color:green">I hope to be releasing programs on nuclear phenomena soon!</span>